shijieluo/AsyncLogging/README.md

 # AsyncLogging
-implement an AsyncLog System, which uses ring buffer
+Implement an asynchronous logging system, which uses ring buffer.